On the perturbation of the Moore-Penrose inverse of a matrix: Introduction

 The Moore--Penrose (MP) inverse of $M\in\mathbb{C}^{m\times n}$ is denoted by $M^{\dagger}$, which is defined as the unique matrix $X\in\mathbb{C}^{n\times m}$ satisfying the following equations~\cite{Penrose1955,Penrose1956}:

-When $M$ is square and nonsingular, $M^{\dagger}$ is identical with the usual inverse $M^{-1}$.
+In particular, if $M$ is a square and nonsingular matrix, then $M^{\dagger}$ will coincide with the usual inverse $M^{-1}$.
 The MP inverse can concisely express some important geometric constructions in finite-dimensional spaces, such as the orthogonal projection onto a subspace and the linear least squares problem.
-More specifically, the orthogonal projections onto the column spaces of $A$ and $A^{\ast}$ can be expressed as $P_{A}=AA^{\dagger}$ and $P_{A^{\ast}}=A^{\dagger}A$, respectively.
-Recall that the linear least squares problem can be stated as follows: Find $x_{\star}\in\mathbb{C}^{n}$ such that
+More specifically, the orthogonal projection onto the column space of $A$ can be expressed as $P_{A}=AA^{\dagger}$; see~\cite{Xu2020} for the perturbation analysis of $P_{A}$.
+Recall that the linear least squares problem can be described as follows: Find $\mathbf{x}_{\star}\in\mathbb{C}^{n}$ such that